actionprojecteu/dmptool-api/README.md

  		- Request: bearer token of a user and a task (json) in the body.
  		- Response: json object with a msg of success and the id of the task generated.
  		- Status code: 201
+ 	- /tasks/<task_id> : return the task with the task_id.
+ 		- Method: GET
+ 		- Request: bearer token of a user.
+ 		- Response: json object the requested task.
+ 		- Status code: 200
  - **File**: send files of the dmp.
  	- /resources/docx/<file_id> : return the file_id.docx file.
  		- Method: GET